 Peter Wohlgemut is the President of Pembina Valley Pride and has been involved with the organization since 2019.
 They identify as Queer and use “they, their, them” pronouns.
 Peter has lived in and around Altona with their spouse for most of their adult life which is also where they raised their family.
 They enjoy gardening, quilting and reading when they’re not in the classroom teaching, where they are known as “Mx W.”.

-Kathryn is the Chair of Pembina Valley Pride and has been involved with the organization since 2019.
+Kat is the Chair of Pembina Valley Pride and has been involved with the organization since 2019.
 She’s a bisexual woman who lives with her husband & two kids.
-She has two dogs and three cats.
+She has two dogs and four cats.
 She’s passionate about digital media & music production and spends her free time listening to podcasts.

 It’s now easier than ever to support our programs!
 We accept donations via etransfer (sent to email@example.com) through PayPal at the link below: